 - 3 Days of yoga and surfing to leave you feeling fresh and invigorated (All abilities welcome)

 Surf spots around Polzeath

-Just up the coast from Polzeath is the surf town of Bude, with Widemouth Bay and Crooklets having great peaks all up and down the beach.
-Check out our guide on surfing at Bude for tips on where and when to go.
+Just up the coast from Polzeath is the surf town of Bude, with Widemouth Bay and Crooklets having great peaks up and down the beach.
+Check out our guide on surfing the spots around Bude for tips on where and when to go.

-Heading south you’ll find Constantine Bay, the beach here is great through all stages of the tide and picks up a little more swell than Polzeath.
-If you’re a shortboarder or looking to escape Polzeath’s crowded lineup, surfing Constantine Bay is a great alternative.
+Heading south, you’ll find Constantine Bay, the beach here is great through all stages of the tide and picks up a little more swell than Polzeath.

 Can you surf Polzeath at high tide?